Read About: Airport Customs Clearing in Nigeria

 Commercial or Pro Forma Invoice

-This is a monetary value declaration of goods.
+The Commercial invoices are other documents for Customs Clearance required for ease of passage.
+It is a monetary value declaration of goods.
 It is always issued by the seller or the shipper of the goods.
 This invoice will be needed in two ways.
 For form M and Pre Arrival Assessment Reports by the customs for import duty.